CTV News: Local programs

-In most markets, local CTV News programs air at noon, 6 p.m., and 11:00 p.m.
+In most markets, local CTV News programs air at 6 p.m., and 11 p.m.
 (CTV 2) or 11:30 p.m.
-(CTV) on weekdays, and at 6 p.m. and 11:00 p.m. / 11:30 p.m. on weekends.
-In selected markets, 5:00 and/or 5:30 p.m. newscasts are also produced, and several CTV stations in western Canada (and some CTV Two stations in eastern Canada) produce local morning newscasts under the title CTV Morning Live.
+(CTV) on weekdays.
+In selected markets, 5:00 p.m. newscasts, and weekend newscasts at 6 p.m. and 11:00 p.m./11:30 p.m., are also produced, and several CTV stations in western Canada (and some CTV Two stations in eastern Canada) produce local morning newscasts as CTV Morning Live.

-In 1998, shortly following the merger of the CTV network with Baton Broadcasting, local news branding on the CTV O&Os was unified with network news presentation, with newscast titles standardized under the format "(call sign) News", e.g. CFTO News for the Toronto station.
-Prior to this, the local O&Os used various titles, though one used in the late 1970s by a number of stations was World Beat News (for late-afternoon broadcasts) and Night Beat News (for late-night broadcasts).
-By late 2005 the O&Os' local newscasts had been renamed CTV News.
+In 1998, shortly following the merger of the CTV network with Baton Broadcasting, local news branding on the CTV O&Os was unified with network news presentation, with newscast titles standardized under the format "(call sign) News", for example "CFTO News" for the Toronto station.
+Prior to this, the local O&Os used various titles, though one used in the late 1970s by a number of stations was "World Beat News" (for late-afternoon broadcasts) and "Night Beat News" (for late-night broadcasts).
+By late 2005, the O&Os' local newscasts had been renamed "CTV News".
+Beginning in February 2014, local programs were rebranded using region-specific on-air titles such as "CTV News Toronto".

-Beginning in February 2014, local programs were rebranded using region-specific on-air titles such as CTV News Toronto.
-At the same time, the CTV and CTV 2 O&O stations received a new graphics package, which is in a blue and white color scheme, a revised logo (similar to those already used on CTV News Channel and CTV National News), and new theme music.
-Starting in 2019, a red color scheme was added to the graphics package.
+On November 13, 2023, CTV replaced 5:30 p.m. newscasts with an evening edition of CTV National News.On February 8, 2024, Bell made major cuts to CTV's local newscasts.
+All noon newscasts outside of Toronto were cut, as well as weekend newscasts outside of Montreal, Toronto, and Ottawa.
+Bell will also expand multimedia journalist models to Atlantic Canada, Alberta, Manitoba, Quebec and Saskatchewan.

 National aggregate ratings published by BBM Canada refer to the local broadcasts collectively as CTV Evening News, CTV Late News, CTV Noon News, etc., although these titles are not used on-air.
 Since most CTV affiliates are owned by the network, CTV offers the opportunity to buy national ads on local programming across its O&Os, making these aggregate ratings useful for advertisers.

 Local CTV News programs are produced in the following markets: